Subhradip1999/custom-tcp-server/README.md

         g++ -o server server.cpp TcpServer.cpp

+or, can run:

-      or, can run make -f MakeFile.txt
+        make -f MakeFile.txt

 Step 4.
 Once everything is compiled, a bytecode file will be generated in the same folder as "server"